Published May 25, 2021 • 14 minute read

-Before risk management plans can be crafted and implemented, a risk narrative should be fleshed out.
+Before risk management plans can be developed and implemented, a risk narrative should be fleshed out.
 Qualitative risk analysis contributes to that narrative by describing specific risks as they relate to hazards, consequences (severity), probability, and final risk.

 The results of your qualitative risk analysis may then be used for a Contingency Analysis (sensitivity analysis/if-then analysis), which seeks to plot actionable items to carry out in case of specific risk events.

 Quantitative Risk Analysis

-The purpose of a QRA is to translate qualitative concepts into measurable metrics with the intention of figuring these into protective plans for the project's budget and schedule.
+The purpose of a QRA is to translate qualitative concepts into measurable metrics to figure into protective plans for the project's budget and schedule.
 The quantified value assigned to a particular risk will then be added to the project cost or time estimate as a contingency value.

 Methods for determining contingency values encompass: Heuristic Methods, Expected Value Methods, Probability Distribution Methods, Interdependency Models, and Empirical Methods, all of which are detailed here.

 Thorough quantitative risk analysis can get expensive, so QRA may be reserved for only those risks deemed a high priority.
 Once a value is assigned to a potential risk, the impact is labeled as either an increase or decrease in cost and/or time, or as a percentage range with a particular distribution, which is then factored into a final, quantifiable assessment of total risk.